-When I took my car to Brendan’s shop back in February I thought the boot (trunk) floor needed a few touch-ups with a grinder and MIG welder but – at the time – I figured I could just spot-repair them and then spray some Bully Liner over the top to seal it all.
+Since I bought my car I thought the boot (trunk) floor needed a few touch-ups with a grinder and MIG welder but I figured I could just spot-repair them and then spray some Bully Liner over the top to seal it all.

-But then I ran over the whole panel with a grinder fitted with a wire cup, and I saw how badly corroded it actually was.
-It needed to get the chop, so Brendan grabbed some flat sheet metal and we worked out a rough way to throw a new floor in.
+Then I ran over the whole panel with a grinder fitted with a wire cup, and I saw how badly corroded it actually was.

 I tried to cut out as little as possible, taking note of challenging areas like the rounded or sloped sections.
 I also had to avoid cutting through the two rubber body mounts, and not cutting the two supports sitting under the 2 flat sections in the middle of the floor.
 I used masking tape to set straight lines, which were easy to follow with a 6in grinder using a thin cut-off wheel.
 It took 2 cut-off wheels to do the entire trunk, working slowly and carefully.

 After I cut around the outside I tried to drill out the 20 (approximately) spot welds that hold the centre of the trunk floor to the fuel tank supports under the middle of the trunk.
-Blunt drill bits killed that idea quickly, so I cut around the supports as Brendan said he was going to make the new floor in 3 pieces as a way of making it stronger and easier to fit.
+Blunt drill bits killed that idea quickly, so I cut around the supports as the new floor was going to be made in 3 pieces as a way of making it stronger and easier to fit.

 It took approximately 30 minutes to get here.
 It will take a lot longer to fix this up!